1994 Arkansas gubernatorial election

 The 1994 Arkansas gubernatorial election took place on November 8, 1994, as a part of the United States gubernatorial elections, 1994.

+Incumbent Governor Jim Guy Tucker, who following the resignation of Bill Clinton in 1992 following his election to the presidency, won a full term in a landslide victory despite a national Republican landslide.
+This would be the last time a Democrat was elected Governor until 2006.

+Tucker would resign in the middle of his term following the Whitewater controversy, and would be succeeded by Republican Mike Huckabee.

 Democratic nomination

-Incumbent Democratic Governor Jim Guy Tucker assumed the office after his predecessor, Bill Clinton, resigned in December 1992, after being elected President of the United States.
+Incumbent Democratic governor Jim Guy Tucker assumed the office after his predecessor, Bill Clinton, resigned in December 1992, after being elected President of the United States.
 Tucker decided to run for a full term.
 However, less than two years later, Tucker was forced to resign from the governorship due to his involvement in the Whitewater Scandal.